-Inside the Fascination With Jeffrey Dahmer—and Why Dramatizing His Crimes Has Sparked Controversy - E!
+Monster Murders: Inside the Controversial Fascination With Jeffrey Dahmer - E!
 Online

 He told Patrickus that he'd known since he was about 13 that he was gay, but it wasn't something he was proud of or readily able to share with his conservative family growing up in Bath Township, Ohio.
 Investigators didn't find a history of mental illness in his family, though there was alcoholism on his mother's side, and Dahmer was admittedly a heavy drinker.
 Parents Lionel and Joyce split up when he was 15—and when he was 18, his mother moved away and he said he never spoke to her again.

-A childhood friend, Eric Tyson, recalled Dahmer collecting animal carcasses they'd find when they want hiking.
+A childhood friend, Eric Tyson, recalled Dahmer collecting animal carcasses they found when they want hiking.
 Dahmer would cut them open—he recalled taking home the head of a fetal pig he dissected at school—and keep the bones, though he didn't actually kill any animals himself.

 He recalled some consensual experiences kissing other guys when he was 14 or 15.
 But as he got older, he said, he started having fantasies about, not just sex, but having total control over another man.